nuvemlabs/agents.michelle/README.md

 ## 🆘 Support

-If you encounter issues:
+For issues or questions:
-1. Check the troubleshooting section above
+1. Check this README and troubleshooting section
-2. Verify your OpenAI API key and model access
+2. Run `make status` to check configuration
-3. Ensure all dependencies are properly installed
+3. Use `make test-handoffs` to verify functionality
-4. Review the workflow_state.md for development notes
+4. Review `AGENT_DESIGN_PLAN.md` for system design details

 ---

-**Note**: This project was successfully tested with Python 3.13.3 and OpenAI's gpt-4o-2024-11-20 model.
+**✨ Built with OpenAI's agents SDK handoff functionality - Simple, elegant, and powerful!**